Korea Naval Academy: Campus

-Sebyung-Gwan is a dormitory for midshipmen.
-All midshipmen stay here.
+Sebyung-Gwan is a dormitory for all midshipmen of the academy.
 The name derives from the building used by Admiral Yi.
-This building contains modern technology.
-It can be divided into two parts: east and west.
-One company lives in each sector.
-On the sixth floor is Myeong-ryang Hall, which is a dining place.
+This building contains modern technology and is divided into two parts: east and west, with one company living in each sector.
+On the sixth floor is Myeong-ryang Hall, a dining hall.

 Admissions

-The number of admitted applicants can be changed, but admitted applicants include 10% females.
-The Naval Academy's admission rate is 2% to 5%, depending on the year.
+The number of admitted applicants can be changed, but 10% of admitted applicants are female.
+The Naval Academy's admission rate is, depending on the year, from 2% to 5%.
 The period of education is four years.